Executive Summary: Dell AI Factory with NVIDIA

 Storage-layer governance: sensitive data discovery, 'write once, apply everywhere' policy, AI auditing.
 EU AI Act/GDPR/HIPAA.

-Cyber Resilience (Built-in)Retained
+Cyber Resilience (Built-in)Ceded

 Zero Trust, encryption, RBAC, immutable snapshots, XDR, data masking, air-gapped backup.
+Security implementation captive to Dell storage platforms.

 NVIDIA-Provided